 Targeting Yellowbelly at Lake Eppalock

 Yellow belly, AKA Golden Perch, is a beautiful freshwater fish in this system.
-With a rich food source, the yellowbelly grows to thick and plump sizes.
-Good lure choices include curl tail soft plastics with the zman 2.5-inch grubz and Gulp 3-inch grub minnow, both in black, are standout choices.
-Soft vibes like the Zerek fish trap, Jackall transams and Samaki vibelicious are great options.
-Lip-less crank-baits such as Jackall TN50 and TN60 continue to be very popular, and blades such as the eco gear ZX40 with stinger hooks continue to be very popular.
-Other favourites are the reliable stump jumpers, spinnerbaits, bassman spinners, and large grub-style soft plastics in dark colours.
-Soft plastics work best on a 1/8 or 1/4 jig head, slow-rolled with any structure.
-This works particularly well when tying your boat or kayak up against trees and working the soft plastic slowly up against the tree and adding some noise to the action by tapping the butt of your rod or by hitting the jig head into the timber.
+With a rich food source, they can grow to thick and plump sizes.
+Good lure choices include curl tail soft plastics; the Gulp 3-inch grub minnow in black is a standout choice.
+Soft vibes like the Zerek fish trap, and Samaki vibelicious are great options.
+Lip-less crank-baits, such as Jackall TN50 and TN60, remain very popular, as do blades like the eco gear ZX40 with stinger hooks.
+Other favourites are the reliable stump jumpers and spinnerbaits.
+Soft plastics work best on a 1/8 or 1/4 jig head vertically jigged along structure.
+This technique works particularly well when using spotlock or tying your boat or kayak up against trees.
+Slowly work the soft plastic against the tree and add some noise to the action by tapping the butt of your rod or by hitting the jig head into the timber.
 This brings out the predatory nature of the yellowbelly.
-Take advantage of down scan and side scan technologies on your sounder and spend some time moving between the structure to find the fish.
-Other lures can be worked amongst the timber but generally work well in open water, being slow-rolled or trolled.
-When it comes to rod selection, we typically use a light spin rod around 7 feet in length in 1-4, 2-4 or 3-5 kilo class paired with a 1000, 2000 or 2500 size reel and spooled with 8-12-pound braid and an equivalent fluorocarbon leader.
+Take advantage of Livescope, down scan and side scan technologies on your sounder and spend some time moving between the structure to find the fish.
+Other lures will also work well in open water, being slow-rolled or trolled.
+Typically, we use a light to medium spin rod around 7 feet in length, 2-4 or 3-5 kilo class, paired with a 2000 or 2500 size reel and spooled with 8-12-pound braid and an equivalent fluorocarbon leader.
+Baitcaster rods and reels are a very popular choice when targeting yellowbelly.
+Good options include a 3-5 or 4-6 baitcaster with a 2000 baitcaster reel.
+When bait fishing, a 7-foot light rod paired with a 3000-size reel is used.
+Good bait rigs include a paternoster rig with a small sinker at the bottom or a running sinker rig with scrub worms or yabbies.

 Targeting Murray Cod at Lake Eppalock

 Murray Cod is Australia’s largest freshwater fish, which grows to impressive sizes.
 Murray Cod are ambush predators that love the cover of structure, so make sure you concentrate your efforts on any visible structure, including logs and submerged trees.
 They will also seek shelter in deeper holes and rock ledges.
-Murray Cod are most active in low light conditions such as sunrise and sundown.
+Murray Cod are most active in low light conditions, such as sunrise and sundown.
 A medium to heavy bait-caster rod is ideal when targeting cod.
 At this system, which has giant cod, we recommend a heavy baitcast combo around 6″6 in length and 8-15kg in class paired with a 150/200 baitcast reel spooled with 50lb braid.
 You can also fish lighter, which might be a stiff 6-foot rod in the 6-10 kilo class matched with a suitable size bait-caster reel spooled with a 20lb to 30lb braid and 30lb to 40lb leader.
 Good lure options for Murray Cod include hard body lures, surface lures, spinnerbaits, swimbaits, shads, lipless crankbaits, paddle tail and curtail soft plastics.
 If access is permitted, these should be worked slowly or trolled from your boat or kayak.
 Some terrific surface lures are on the market these days, including imitation mice, frogs, ducks, and snakes with realistic action that are fun to target cod with.
 Bait anglers can target Murray cod with live yabbies and worms.

 Watch a detailed video of Al from FishingMad walking you through how to catch big Murray Cod.